Pages

 Drawing from Dreams

 “Draw from a dream…..”
-I pulled out my deck of Fame cards this morning.
+I pulled this from my deck of Fame cards this morning.
 I needed inspiration or at least a jump start that would take me away from listing activities from yesterday and lists for today.

 What dream have I had recently that I remember?
 How can I trust my dreams to tell me anything?
 Dreams are just….well….dreams aren’t they?
 Some neurochemical, neuro firing between synapse things as we sleep.
 Painting scenes strange and bizarre.
 Some are down right hysterical.
 Like the dream that I was crawling across an abandoned railway track in the rain.
 Or was it abandoned?!
 I distinctly heard a train coming and couldn’t move any faster than cold molasses!